 Before Your Trip

-We offer liveaboard diving holidays across the globe including; Pacific Ocean (Galapagos, Palau, Truk Lagoon, Bikini Atoll, and Solomon Islands), the Caribbean (Bahamas), and Southeast Asia (Indonesia, Philippines, Thailand and Myanmar).
+Master Liveaboards offer liveaboard scuba diving holidays across the globe including; Pacific Ocean (Galapagos, Palau, Truk Lagoon, Bikini Atoll, and Solomon Islands), the Caribbean (Bahamas), and Southeast Asia (Indonesia, Philippines, Thailand and Myanmar).
 Contact us if you would like to tailor-make your own scuba diving holiday experience.

 All guests travelling aboard our liveaboards must ensure they are fully covered for all diving accident and emergency situations, including air evacuation.
 This is a mandatory requirement, as outlined in section 3 of our terms and conditions.

 We also strongly advise our guests to obtain comprehensive travel insurance to cover against unforeseeable delays and potential missed flight connections.
 Please read our blog ‘Do You Really Need Travel Insurance?‘ for further information of why the right type of travel insurance is so important.